Angela Chao

 With a sharp decline in traditional revenue such as advertising and the constantly changing landscape surrounding online and social media platforms, it is crucial for journalists and news organizations to reevaluate their content and audience strategies to grow and thrive in the digital space.
 Here are some of my thoughts and vision on the future of digital journalism and how we can pivot to be one step ahead of the next big change that will impact our industry:

--As old school as it sounds, newsletters are an excellent way to cultivate a loyal group of subscribers.
+• As old school as it sounds, newsletters are an excellent way to cultivate a loyal group of subscribers and gather audience insights.
 It is also a creative way to generate additional revenue, whether it’s through advertising, sponsorship or affiliated links when appropriate.

 The tools we use to tell stories and the platforms we present such stories to audiences will always be evolving, but it remains true that journalism absolutely matters, and the digital audience is hungry for credible and compelling content.